lamps-wg/cmcbis/draft-ietf-lamps-rfc5272bis.md

 direct POP method.
 Instead of assuming that the certification requester already has a signing-only certificate as in
 {{DirectPOPforRSACertificate}}, here the No Signature mechanism from
-{{NoSig-Sig}}, the public key is for a KEM, and the EnvelopedData oruses the KEMRecipientInfo from {{CMS-RI}}.
+{{NoSig-Sig}}, the public key is for a KEM, and the EnvelopedData uses the KEMRecipientInfo from {{CMS-RI}}.
 While the examples uses EnvelopedData, AuthEnvelopedData could be used instead.